IAL 6: Electromagnetic Radiation

 We shorthand the above description by saying the vacuum light speed is the FASTEST PHYSICAL SPEED.
 Here "physical speed" is a convention since the faster-than-light speeds we discuss below are also physical in the general sense of the word "physical".

-Of course, the fact that the vacuum light speed is the fastest speed is an aspect of special relativity, and so we must dive a bit into that subject.
+Of course, the fact that the vacuum light speed is the fastest physical speed is an aspect of special relativity, and so we must dive a bit into that subject.
 Special relativity is taken up in more detail in IAL 25: Black Holes: Special Relativity.

 1. Special Relativity and the Fastest Physical Speed: